 ‘Words of Wisdom’ is a big bold colourful textile artwork made by older people in Wandsworth celebrating their knowledge and experience.
 The 3m-wide piece is assembled from 50 or so smaller pieces on which individual makers have stitched, knitted or embroidered a saying or piece of advice they value and would like to pass down to others.
 It was made for Wandsworth Arts Fringe 2018 and was displayed across five venues during the festival.
-It will be shown at St George's Hospital Tooting later in the year (14 November-11 December 2018).
+It was shown at St George's Hospital Tooting later in the year.
+During that time patients, staff and visitors contributed their own words of wisdom which were displayed at various places throughout the South London hospital.

 I came up with the idea for 'Words of Wisdom' after making 'Flux' when I recorded the memories of members of the sewing group at the Katherine Low Settlement in Battersea.
 The group is so full of fun and talent that I wanted to make more work with them but this time in a more collaborative manner.
 I wanted the project to give them the chance to show off their talents and give them visibility in an arts festival which is usually the preserve of younger people.